majestic53/e65/readme.md

 For example: e65 -i ./test/snake/snake.hex
 ```

-To run the emulator in debug mode
+To run the emulator in debug mode:

 ```
 $ e65 -d <PATH_TO_FILE>